Aspose/releases.aspose.com/content/en/page/python-net/_index.md

 ### Create an XPS file from scratch in Python

-In the next code snippet, we are creating an empty XPS document containing the text ìHello from Aspose!î.
+In the next code snippet, we are creating an empty XPS document containing the text ‚ÄúHello from Aspose!‚Äù.

 Below code snippet follows these steps: